Busta Rhymes Island

-Busta Rhymes Island is a proposed name for an otherwise unnamed island in Shrewsbury, Worcester County, Massachusetts.
+Busta Rhymes Island is a proposed name for an otherwise unnamed island in Shrewsbury, Worcester County, Massachusetts, United States.
 The name refers to the rapper Busta Rhymes.
 The island is located in Mill Pond in Shrewsbury and measures 40 × 40 ft.
 The island was named in 2005 by Shrewsbury resident Kevin O'Brien who began frequenting and caring for the upkeep of the island.
-O'Brien stated he wanted it to be called Busta Rhymes Island as it had "Rope-swinging, blueberries, and ... stuff Busta would enjoy."
+O'Brien stated he wanted it to be called Busta Rhymes Island as it had "rope-swinging, blueberries, and ... stuff Busta would enjoy."

 Naming

 O'Brien has attempted to register the name with the United States Board on Geographic Names.
-However, the name was refused, as the rules require the person commemorated to have been dead for at least 5 years, and the rapper is still living.
-O'Brien has since attempted to have the name adopted officially through a rule related to local usage of a name and local geographic activists have named the Island on Google Maps.
+However, the name was refused, as the rules require the person commemorated to have been dead for at least five years, and the rapper is still living.
+O'Brien has since attempted to have the name adopted officially through a rule related to local usage of a name and local geographic activists have named the island on Google Maps.
 A petition has been created for the board to formally recognize the name.